dminischetti/dminischetti.github.io/content/_index.md

 **Welcome to my digital sandbox** – a place where technology, work, and life come together.
 Here, I share my experience as a developer, my thoughts on tech, and bits of my personal journey.
 Expect a mix of coding, problem-solving, and everyday adventures.

 *(Why "sandbox"?
 In programming, a sandbox is a safe space to test ideas.
 This site is my own sandbox—where I experiment, learn, and have fun!
-My daughter even drew a sandbox for me as a logo. ❤️)*
+My daughter and daughter even drew a sandbox for me. ❤️)*

 ![Dominic's Sandbox](https://i.imgur.com/ftOxIIl.jpeg)
 *This is the real sandbox my family created for me!*